-During the week of the PGA Championship, the island will welcome thousands of visitors and players to a scaled-down version of the event.
+During the week of the PGA Championship, Monday, May 17 through Sunday, May 23, the island will welcome thousands of visitors and players to a scaled-down version of the event.
 The week will be exciting, with the top players in the world converging on Kiawah.
 In order to ensure that event attendees and members enjoy the week as intended, there will be many changes on the island leading up to and during the event.

 These changes, including extra credentials to access the island, a halt on construction and strict limits on streetside parking, are likely to affect all members.
 Please read the information below and make any needed arrangements.
 We’ll continue to remind members and commercial customers in the weeks leading up to the event.

 Community members will enter the island as usual, but will need to display a PGA hang tag credential for their vehicles to be waved past the public safety checkpoints and to their homes.
 PGA residential vehicle hang tag credentials were mailed to our members at their designated mailing address in April.

 Guests of Members